cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 relationship between two thermal zones (defining the thermal zones adjacency) or a thermal zone and the building surrounding.

-It is a semantic object, with an optional geometry.
-It may be linked to the `gml:BoundarySurface` (through the `ADE:_BoundarySurface`) when possible, but not necessary (e.g. cellar ceiling or top storey ceiling in the case of CityGML LoD1 to LoD3).
+ThermalZone class may be linked to the `gml:BoundarySurface` (through the `ADE:_BoundarySurface`) when possible, but not necessary (e.g. cellar ceiling or top storey ceiling in the case of CityGML LoD1 to LoD3).